Raspberry Pi: Industrial automation

 In June 2014, Polish industrial automation manufacturer TECHBASE released ModBerry, an industrial computer based on the Raspberry Pi Compute Module.
 The device has a number of interfaces, most notably RS-485/232 serial ports, digital and analogue inputs/outputs, CAN and economical 1-Wire buses, all of which are widely used in the automation industry.
 The design allows the use of the Compute Module in harsh industrial environments, leading to the conclusion that the Raspberry Pi is no longer limited to home and science projects, but can be widely used as an Industrial IoT solution and achieve goals of Industry 4.0.

 In March 2018, SUSE announced commercial support for SUSE Linux Enterprise on the Raspberry Pi 3 Model B to support a number of undisclosed customers implementing industrial monitoring with the Raspberry Pi.

 In January 2021, TECHBASE announced a Raspberry Pi Compute Module 4 cluster for AI accelerator, routing and file server use.
 The device contains one or more standard Raspberry Pi Compute Module 4s in an industrial DIN rail housing, with some versions containing one or more Coral Edge tensor processing units.

 Commercial products

 The Organelle is a portable synthesiser, a sampler, a sequencer, and an effects processor designed and assembled by Critter & Guitari.
 It incorporates a Raspberry Pi computer module running Linux.

-OTTO is a digital camera created by Next Thing Co.
-It incorporates a Raspberry Pi Compute Module.
-It was successfully crowd-funded in a May 2014 Kickstarter campaign.

 Slice is a digital media player which also uses a Compute Module as its heart.
 It was crowd-funded in an August 2014 Kickstarter campaign.
 The software running on Slice is based on Kodi.

 Numerous commercial thin client computer terminals use the Raspberry Pi.

+The PiKVM project has used various Raspberry Pi models, with their latest flagship product based around the Raspberry Pi Compute Module 4 with additional hardware, to enable the remote control of other computers over a network (KVM-over-IP).
+While PiKVM started as a DIY project among enthusiasts who wanted a less expensive KVM-over-IP than traditional proprietary products, the project now sells fully-assembled, ready-to-use hardware products with their custom build of Arch Linux ARM pre-installed, which includes the fully-libre KVMd software.
+Arguably, the PiKVM v4 Plus now out-performs many proprietary products, especially in features, low-latency, versatility, configurability, and video-performance.

+The Raspberry Shake project sells seismometers based on the Raspberry Pi.